 With more than 7 years of experience, nurse Hoang Quang Thuy, Department of Intensive Care - Anti-Poison, Provincial General Hospital shared: The specialty of the department is to receive and treat seriously ill patients and patients on ventilators.
 Therefore, we need to take care of patients comprehensively.
 In addition to performing specialized procedures, we also support patients with personal hygiene...
 During my work, I have experienced many difficulties and hardships, but seeing the patients I have cared for healthy and discharged from the hospital makes me very happy and gives me more motivation to continue doing my job well.

 Along with the Provincial General Hospital, district-level medical centers are also interested in improving the quality of nursing work with many practical measures.
-Nurse Nguyen Thi Thuy Linh, Head of Nursing Department of Huu Lung District Medical Center said: To help patients receive the best treatment, every month and every quarter, we have organized inspection teams on nursing work, patient safety in the hospital and at commune health stations; organized competitions; encouraged nurses to participate in training classes, advanced courses.
+Nurse Nguyen Thi Thuy Linh, Head of Nursing Department of Huu Lung District Medical Center, said: To help patients receive the best treatment, every month and every quarter, we have organized inspection teams on nursing work and patient safety in the hospital and at commune health stations; organized competitions; encouraged nurses to participate in training classes and advanced courses.
 At the same time, we regularly update information, grasp the wishes and aspirations of patients to respond to doctors during the treatment process.
 Thanks to that, the satisfaction rate of patients at the center is always above 97.18%.

 According to the Provincial Nursing Association, the province currently has more than 1,160 nurses working at 4 provincial hospitals and 10 district health centers.
-Mr. Hoang Xuan Truong, Deputy Director of the Department of Health, said: Nurses are the team that provides the most, most frequently and continuously medical services.
+Mr. Hoang Xuan Truong, Deputy Director of the Department of Health, said: Nurses are the team that provides the most medical services, most regularly and continuously.
 This is also the force that directly cares for patients and is under a lot of pressure at work.
 Therefore, in recent times, the health sector has always focused on measures to improve the quality of nursing human resources, from training, professional training, to organizing competitions for excellent and elegant nurses at hospitals and health centers for nursing staff to practice communication skills and professional ethics.

 Every year, the health sector organizes training courses to improve knowledge for nursing staff.
 Training content includes: techniques for handling anaphylaxis, communication and behavior towards patient satisfaction...
 From 2024 to present, the sector has provided training on regulations in infection control at medical examination and treatment facilities; instructions for resuscitation of asphyxiated newborns; and communication and behavior skills for more than 2,000 nurses.

-With the efforts of the health sector, the nursing staff has increasingly improved their medical ethics and professional expertise with 94.3% having a college degree or higher (of which, 30.9% have a university or postgraduate degree), approaching the target that from January 1, 2028, all level IV nursing officers (intermediate level) must complete a college degree in nursing or higher (according to Circular 02/2025/TT-BYT of the Ministry of Health).
+With the efforts of the health sector, the nursing staff's medical ethics and professional expertise are increasingly improved, with 94.3% having a college degree or higher (of which, 30.9% have a university or postgraduate degree), approaching the target that from January 1, 2028, all level IV nursing staff (intermediate level) must complete a college degree in nursing or higher (according to Circular 02/2025/TT-BYT of the Ministry of Health).
 From there, contributing to the good performance of patient care with the satisfaction rate of people with medical services reaching over 85%, exceeding the set target (80%).
 Ms. Hoang Thi Phuong, residing in That Khe town, Trang Dinh district, said: I am a patient being treated at the Department of Traditional Medicine, Provincial Rehabilitation Hospital.
-Since the day I came here for treatment, the nurses have cared for me like family, attentive, thoughtful, and affectionate.
+Since the day I came here for treatment, I have been cared for by the nurses like family, attentive, thoughtful, and affectionate.
 I was paralyzed and now I can walk again.
-I am very grateful for the enthusiastic care of the nurses.
+I am very grateful for the dedicated care of the nurses.

-In the journey of accompanying the sick, nurses are the ones who share the pain, listen and accompany the patient's recovery.
-Therefore, investing in improving the quality of this team is not only an investment in the quality of healthcare, but also an investment in people's trust in the public health system.
+In the journey of accompanying the sick, nurses are the ones who share the pain, listen and accompany the recovery of the patient.
+Therefore, investing in improving the quality of this team is not only an investment in the quality of health care, but also an investment in the people's trust in the public health system.

 Source: https://baolangson.vn/nang-chat-luong-doi-ngu-dieu-duong-5046357.html